 Upon arrival you might think Old Lahaina Luau is just like any other luau experience.
 You are greeted with lei’s, a drink and shown to your seats.
 But, as your greeter walks you back you notice things are a little bit different.
 Beautiful Hawaiian music is being played live by Na Leo Ho’oulu.
 You look past the musicians and notice there are carvers busy with their craft forming wood into gorgeous tiki’s along the ocean.
+The entertainers who are warmly greeting you are wearing leis made of authentic kukui nuts.
 When you arrive at your seats you are happy to have chosen traditional Hawaiian mat seating (conventional table and chair seating is also available) as you realize this gives you the best view in the house.

 I LOVE food.
 I love to make it and I love to eat it.
 Rarely am I impressed with large group/ buffet style meals though.
 I feel like its always quantity over quality and that’s not what I am looking for.
 So to say I was pleasantly surprised by the abundant spread at Old Lahaina Luau is an understatement.
 I was thrilled!!!